Q: How Do VCs Mitigate Investment Risks?

 There are a number of slightly subtle things the best VCs do, and the rest often don’t, to mitigate risk:

 - Getting other investors to carry their “Yellow Lights”.
 You’ll end up with investments sort of doing OK, with customers, but really burning too much cash to justify another check.
-The best VCs find Another Guy to put in 90% of the Next Check here.
+The best VCs find Another VC to put in 90% of the Next Check here.
 You don’t have to write off the investment, but you don’t have to throw much more questionable money into the deal, either.